William Cubitt (politician): Career

-William became active in the politics of the City of London.
-He was Sheriff of London and Middlesex in 1847, an Alderman of the City in 1851, represented the city on the Metropolitan Board of Works from 1856, served as Lord Mayor of London in 1860–61 and was re-elected in 1861–62.
-He was the most recent Lord Mayor to serve more than a single term until William Russell in 2020.
+Before standing for parliament, Cubitt had joined the City of London Corporation, and he continued with his career in City politics while in the House of Commons.
+He was Sheriff of London and Middlesex in 1847, an Alderman of the City for Langbourn from 1851 until 1863, represented the city on the Metropolitan Board of Works from 1856, and was elected as Lord Mayor of London in 1860–61; then, very unusually, he was re-elected for a second year in 1861–62.
+Cubitt was the last Lord Mayor to serve a second year before William Russell was re-elected in 2020.